algolia/instantsearch/docs/documentation.md

   </div>
   <div class="requirements js-toggle-requirements">
 The [hits](#hits) widget lets you define the default number of results displayed.
-This value must also be defined in the `options` parameter.
+This value must be defined in the `options` parameter.
   </div>
 </div>